scientific-python/specs/purpose-and-process/index.md

 to their own governance process.

 # Notes

-[^draft]:
-    Normally, Hugo does not render documents with `draft: true` in its header.
-    However, we use the this field to render SPECs with a warning that they are draft documents.

 [^newspec]:
     When asked to enter the SPEC number, choose the next available number that